regina0213/p8105_hw3_hq2163_hanbo/p8105_hw3_hq2163_hanbo.md

 | Coffee Ice Cream | 14:00 | 14:00 | 15:00 | 15:00 | 15:00 | 12:00 | 14:00 |
 | Pink Lady Apples | 13:00 | 11:00 | 12:00 | 14:00 | 12:00 | 13:00 | 12:00 |

 The above table shows the mean hour of the day at which `Pink Lady Apples` and `Coffee Ice Cream` are ordered on each day of the week.
-As the data does not specify the meaning of values in order\_dow variable, I presume that the values of 0~6 represent Sunday to Saturday.
+As the data does not specify the meaning of values in order\_dow variable, we assume that the values of 0~6 represent Sunday to Saturday.

 Problem 3
 ---------

-**Load the data**
+**Load the data from the `p8105.datasets` package:**

 ``` r
 data(ny_noaa)